-- 1. Describe what Countess Bucquoi is wearing.
+- Describe what Countess Bucquoi is wearing.
 What might her clothes feel like to touch?
 Do they look comfortable?
 Would they be easy to walk in?
 Why do you think so?
 Would you like to wear this outfit? - 2.
 This kind of clothing was considered informal.
 What can you tell about her by the way she is dressed?
 Do people treat you differently if you dress in fancy clothes rather than less formal clothing? - 3.
 How do you think the countess feels?
-Why do you say that?
+What do you see that makes you say that?
 Does the way in which she is sitting tell you anything about her personality?
 Would you like to meet her?
 Why or why not?
 What would you like to ask her? - 4.
 Describe her surroundings.
 Does the ground look soft or hard?
 Would this be a comfortable place to sit?
 What do you see in the background?
 Do you think a place like this really exists or is it imaginary?
+What do you see that makes you say that?
 Imagine that you are walking in this landscape.
 What is the weather like?